aashish-2096/web_scrapper/README.md

 # web_scrapper

-Python based scrapper to capture the intened results from linkedIn
+Python based scrapper to capture the intended results from linkedIn